GitJit-max/learning-linux/chapter/01-intro.md

 - Around the end of the support for Windows 7, I spend like a week testing different Linux distributions and found the one I like.
 So when the end life for Windows 7 come, I switched to MX Linux.
 - Windows stopped supporting my pc of that time and I had no money to buy a new one.
 - Couldn't afford the Windows license fee.
 - I was broke and pulling computers out of the trash.
 It’s amazing the amount of decent hardware is thrown away.
 I even was able to save a couple of Mac's with fried graphics cards, just by installing Linux, after I discovered I could boot the macs into safemode which bypass the gpu.
-Dumpster computing kept me going for a few years, and taught me how to build pc's.
+Dumpster computing kept me going for a few years, and taught me how to build pc's. [^redd]

 ### Pricing

 - I'm just tired of having to pay to use Mirosoft Office.
 Constant upgrades and updates, and their increasing progress toward a subscription model for everything.
 - I am able to buy better components because I don't have to pay for Windows.
 - The thing that got me started trying Linux back in the days was it feeling wrong to use pirated Windows when there was a totally free alternative that allegedly worked just the same.
 And even today the main reason that keeps me from using Windows on any of my machines is having to bother with licensing, payment and activation.
 It's just too much of a hassle.
 Need to assemble a new machine or VM, quickly?
 Just grab some spare parts and slap Linux on it.
-Nobody cares how many Linux systems I run.
+Nobody cares how many Linux systems I run. [^redd]

 ### Ad-free, usability, privacy

 - Ads on the Windows Desktop and Start menu.
 - Ever increasing number of mouse clicks to do most things.
 - Settings pertaining to privacy reset.
-- AI integration to extract even more telemetry from me.
+- AI integration to extract even more telemetry from me. [^redd]

 ### Familiarity from workplace

-- I deal with GNU/Linux in my business on a daily basis.
+- I deal with GNU/Linux in my business on a daily basis. [^redd]

 ### Curiosity